HTW-Berlin-KI-Werkstatt/ml-lecture/index.md

 ## ➤ What is machine learning?

-Whereas there are plenty of definitions for machine learning, let's keep it simple: Machine learning is about algorithms that learn models from data (and experience).
-The latter one refers to a sub-part of machine learning known as reinforcement learning, something that we will not cover in the lecture.
+Whereas there are plenty of definitions for machine learning, let's keep it simple: **Machine learning is about algorithms that learn models from data (and experience)**.
+The latter term *experience* refers to a sub-part of machine learning known as reinforcement learning, something that we will not cover in the lecture.

 ## ➤ How is this lecture structured

 The lecture follows an reverse-classroom concept originally used by Christina Kratsch in her data science lecture.
 The event consists of three parts:
 * a **theory part**, which you have to *independently read at home* on a weekly basis.
 * a **practical part**, which we will *practice together on-site* weekly, and
-* a **small project**, which you will *independently create* starting from the second half of the semester.
+* a **small project**, which you will *independently create*.

 Specifically, we will deal with the following content: [^1]

 [^1]: The lecture materials are *work in progress* and will continuously change and evolve.
 We will likely cover only a certain part of the topics listed.

+### Part 0: Because an index always starts with zero

+1. [Motivation and latest developments](/lectures/00/00.md) - why is understanding and using machine learning an essential future skill

 ### Part 1: Getting to know the tools and the math